 In this mix of ferns, I envisioned adding heuchera.
 Another shade plant that comes in many colors (foliage), unfussy and hardy.
 I wanted the wall to be simple in that only these two types of plants would be planted.
 All the visual interest would be provided by the different varieties of foliage.

 To keep myself from getting overwhelmed, I decided that for this first attempt, we’d concentrate on only ferns.
 Low to mid- height ferns as anything taller would be constantly brushed and possibly bruised by cars going down the driveway.
 Choosing ferns was easy but I’m really quite unfamiliar with most of them.
 I know the ostrich ferns (too tall), maidenhair, Japanese painted ferns but nothing more.
 I was going to need the guidance of an expert.
 I knew just such an expert!
 And not any old expert but one who is recognized the world over.
 None other than Dr. John Mickel.
-Click on the link below to get an idea about John.
 I consider myself truly blessed to count John and his equally brilliant wife Carol as my friends and mentors.

-John came up with — types of ferns.
+John came up with the types of ferns.
 Mostly dug up from his own garden.
 Some were from a wholesale fern grower that John works with.
-I now had — plants!
+I now had plants!
 Planning the layout and design of these ferns on the wall was fun.
 Once decided, I drew out the whole ‘map’ with chalk directly on the felt.
 Then, we cut the slits in the felt where the ferns would be inserted.
-Small plants are preferred because they are easier to insert into the stiff felt and also, young plants will adapt more readily to the new, hydroponic environment.
-Once all planted, the wall looked quite fetching!
+Once all were planted, the wall looked quite fetching!
 But I couldn’t wait for when all the gray felt would be covered in living green.
-Patience I told myself.
+Patience, I told myself.

 Well, patience has become the watchword.
 It turns out, there is virtually no data on hydroponic growth of ferns let alone how they do in vertical gardens not to mention how they can then get through our fierce winters.
 We had unknowingly embarked on a very steep learning curve whilst creating that curve ourselves.
 In retrospect, our lack of knowledge and surplus of optimism was a good thing for we did not know any better.
 Otherwise, we’d never have got started!